 * Richard Dawkins Validates the Intelligent Design Argument: In Ben Stein's movie Expelled, Dawkins admits that microbiology could provide the evidence for intelligent design of life on earth.
 From about 85 minutes into the film (and 3 minutes into the clip below), Ben Stein asks, "What do you think is the possibility that intelligent design might turn out to be the answer to some issues in genetics or in evolution?"
 Here's a transcript of the reply:

 "It could come about in the following way.
 It could be that at some earlier time somewhere in the universe a civilization evolved, by probably some kind of Darwinian means, to a very, very high level of technology, and designed a form of life that they seeded onto perhaps this planet.
 Now that is a possibility, and an intriguing possibility.
-And I suppose that it's possible that you might find evidence for that if you look at the details of our chemistry, molecular biology.
+And I suppose that it's possible that you might find evidence for that if you look at the details of biochemistry and molecular biology.
 You might find a signature of some sort of designer… And that designer could well be a higher intelligence from elsewhere in the universe." -Richard Dawkins, in Expelled

 * See more on Dawkins: For some ironic observations about Richard Dawkins, see realscienceradio.com/Dawkins.